 The most interesting part of Epic Universe is an item that is rather pedestrian in nearly all other theme parks: its layout.
 This will be the very first Universal park to adopt the traditional wheel-and-spoke design that was immediately popularized by Disneyland back in 1955, with a central hub being placed in the center and all of Epic Universe’s various individual lands radiating out from it.

 As for what these four themed areas will be, we only know the identity of one: Super Nintendo World, the development that will first be coming to Universal Studios Japan in 2021 and then arriving at Universal Studios Hollywood probably in either ’22 or ’23.
 As for the other three lands, it’s entirely too early and too difficult to tell – the artwork was deliberately made to be as generic as possible, to make discerning which intellectual property has been assigned to which section nearly impossible.
-Rest assured, however, that Universal has promised to keep up a steady drip of announcements as we get closer to the park’s grand opening sometime after ’24.
+Rest assured, however, that Universal has promised to keep up a steady drip of announcements as we get closer to the park’s grand opening sometime in early ’25.

 (Want even more speculation and analysis on Epic Universe’s layout?
 Be sure to check out our in-depth write-up.)

 Epic Universe – history

 The stretch of real estate that Epic Universe will soon be sitting on has a long and involved history with Universal – it was originally purchased by the company back in the 1990s for this exact same reason but was then sold off again due to various financial, commercial, and corporate reasons (including the revolving door that was Universal’s ownership at the time).
-We have the full scoop all laid out for you in our big feature.
+We have the full scoop on this early period of what is today Universal Orlando’s south campus all laid out for you in our big feature.